WebSocket¶

 Configuration¶

-All configuration is done in the common websocket_client.conf file shared with ARI Outbound WebSockets.
+All outbound connection configuration is done in the common websocket_client.conf file shared with ARI Outbound WebSockets.
 That file has detailed information for configuring websocket client connections.
 There are a few additional things to know though...

 -